Ervie/jikan.net/docs/RateLimiting.md

 Tenrai.Net applies client-side rate limiting by default.
 Configure it via `TenraiClientConfiguration` and `TaskLimiterConfiguration`.
 Each configuration defines a rule: max number of calls and the timespan in which they can be made.
 Each `TenraiClient` instance has its own rate limiter, which does not count towards global calls made from your application.

+`GetStatusAsync` is the one exception: it targets the status host rather than the API, so it deliberately bypasses the client limiter and does not consume your API budget.
+It would otherwise be throttled precisely when the API is saturated, which is the opposite of what a status check is for.
+Poll it no more than once per minute; the server caches the snapshot for 30 seconds.

 ## Server Keys

 A Server Key ([Patreon supporters](https://www.patreon.com/TenraiAPI)) raises your limits.
 Set it on the configuration; it is sent as the `X-Server-Key` header, and — unless you have overridden `LimiterConfigurations` — the client automatically switches to the higher Server Key limiter tier.